 Staking a claim in collaborative models of digital archiving, exhibition and geo-spatial visualization, Sarah Patterson and Jim Casey will introduce questions, concepts and outcomes central to the Colored Conventions Project's online restoration of the Colored Conventions Movement, 1830-1900.
-Working with literature and data connected to this understudied phenomenon in Black political organizing, Patterson and Casey
+Working with literature and data connected to this understudied phenomenon in Black political organizing, Patterson and

 Could a Spotify playlist be considered an archive?
 How do hashtags challenge our finding aids of certain communities?
 Social and digital media tools and platforms have increasingly been utilized to advance community-centered approaches to archives, collections, and interpretation.
 These methods decolonize the archival practice and assert the presence of marginalized communities.
-This challenge comes as
+This challenge comes

 In the recent past, black people have created and utilized a variety of digital spaces and media to reconfigure the terms and terrain of debates and discussions on what it means to be human.
 How do we as scholars, educators, librarians and archivists use specific cases and experiences to teach habits of critical thought and